VPNAVY VP-5 Mercury Capsule Recovery

 The 1960s marked the beginning of a new era in Naval Patrol Aviation.
 In 1962, Wing FIVE began the transition to the P3A "Orion" maritime patrol aircraft.
 During the Cuban Missile Crisis, both the P2V and the P3A became internationally well known due to their surveillance of Soviet ships.
 Fleet Air Wing FIVE aircraft also played an important part in America’s early manned space program, helping to locate Mercury and Gemini capsules after splashdown.
 In 1966, Wing FIVE began deployments in the Western Pacific.
 Based at Naval Station Sangley Point in the Philippines, squadrons flew patrol and combat missions in support of Seventh Fleet operations in Vietnam.

 The present Patrol and Reconnaissance Wing FIVE structure was developed in the early 1970s.
 Fleet Air Wings Atlantic/Fleet Air Wing FIVE was relocated to Brunswick, Maine and assumed command of Patrol Squadrons TEN, ELEVEN, TWENTY-THREE, and TWENTY-SIX upon the disestablishment of Fleet Air Wing THREE.
-Patrol Squadrons FORTY-FOUR and EIGHT were transferred to Brunswick in 1970 and 1971 respectively, completing the makeup of COMFAIRWINGSLANT/COMFAIRWING FIVE which returned to its former designation as COMPATWINGSLANT / COMPATWING FIVE.
+Patrol Squadrons FORTY-FOUR and EIGHT were transferredred to Brunswick in 1970 and 1971 respectively, completing the makeup of COMFAIRWINGSLANT/COMFAIRWING FIVE which returned to its former designation as COMPATWINGSLANT / COMPATWING FIVE.
 Three years after the move to Brunswick, Commander Patrol Wing FIVE was again established as a separate command.

 With the end of the cold war, Maritime Patrol Squadron assets were reduced and relocated.
 COMPATWING FIVE disestablished Patrol Squadron FORTY-FOUR in May 1991, Patrol Squadron TWENTY-THREE in December 1994, and Patrol Squadron ELEVEN in August 1997.